shallcro/metadata_test/markdown/icpsr_study_schema.md

 ##### <a name="time_period_items_time_frame"></a>17.1.2.
 Time Frame

-**Description:** An optional free text description of the time(s) (or 'time frame') to which the data refer, typically used for time periods that cannot be expressed using just numbers, such as seasons or semesters (e.g., 'Fall 2012'), or to add context to a specific Study Time Period when multiple entries are present (e.g., 'Wave 1' or 'Student data').
+**Description:** An optional free text description of the time(s) (or 'time frame') to which the data refer, typically used for time periods that cannot be expressed using just numbers, such as seasons or semesters (e.g., 'Fall 2012'), or to add context to a specific Time Period when multiple entries are present (e.g., 'Wave 1' or 'Student data').

 **Required**: No